DerwenAI/strwythura/README.md

 _structured data sources_, which tend to be more reliable than those extracted from unstructured content.

-In this tutorial, we have two hypothetical datasets which provide business directory listings:
+In this tutorial, say we have two hypothetical datasets which provide business directory listings:

   * `sz_er/acme_biz.json` -- "ACME Business Directory"
-  * `sz_er/corp_home.json` -- "Corporates Home"
+  * `sz_er/corp_home.json` -- "Corporates Home UK"

-Also we have slices from datasets which provide listings about researchers and scientific authors:
+Then also we have slices from datasets which provide listings about researchers and scientific authors:

   * `sz_er/orcid.json` -- [ORCID](https://orcid.org/)
-  * `sz_er/scopus.json` -- [Scopus](https://www.scopus.com/freelookup/form/author.uri?zone=TopNavBar&origin=NO%20ORIGIN%20DEFINED)
+  * `sz_er/scopus.json` -- [Scopus](https://www.elsevier.com/products/scopus/data)

+These four datasets can be merged using ER, with the results being a domain-specific _thesaurus_ that generates graph elements: entities, relations, properties.
+We'll blend this into our _semantic layer_ used for organizing the KG later.

-Use of Docker containers in the following steps is optional, since the ER results are already provided in the `sz_er/export.json` file.
+The following steps are optional, since these ER results have already been pre-computed and provided in the `sz_er/export.json` file.
-However, if you'd like to run [Senzing](https://senzing.com/docs/quickstart/) to reproduce these ER results, use the following steps ...
+If you'd like to run [Senzing](https://senzing.com/docs/quickstart/) to reproduce these ER results, use the following steps -- otherwise continue to the "Part 2" of this tutorial.

-First, be sure to download the Senzing container from DockerHub, which is large-ish and may take several minutes:
+Senzing SDK runs in Python or Java, though ER can also be run in batch with a container from DockerHub:

 ```bash
 docker pull senzing/demo-senzing
 ```

-Once this is availabe, run:
+Once this container is available, run:

 ```bash
 docker run -it --rm --volume ./sz_er:/tmp/data senzing/demo-senzing
 ```

-This should produce a Linux command line prompt `I have no name!`, into which you type the following commands, and the local subdirectory `sz_er` will be mapped to the `/tmp/data' directory within the container.
+This brings up a Linux command line prompt `I have no name!` and the local subdirectory `sz_er` will be mapped to the `/tmp/data' directory Type the following commands for batch ER into the command line prompt.

 First, set up the Senzing configuration for merging these datasets: